Juniper/contrail-controller/specs/kubernetes.md

 ## 4.2 Contrail CNI plugin

-## 4.3 Loadbalancer for K8s service
+## 4.3 ECMP Loadbalancer for K8s service
 Each service in K8s will be represented by a loadbalancer object.
 The service IP allocated by K8s will be used as the VIP for the loadbalancer.
 Listeners will be created for the port on which service is listening.
 Each pod will be added as a member for the listener pool. contrail-kube-manager will listen for any changes based on service labels or pod labels to update the member pool list with the add/updated/delete pods.

 Loadbalancing for services will be L4 non-proxy loadbalancing based on ECMP.
 The instance-ip (service-ip) will be linked to the ports of each of the pods in the service.
 This will create an ECMP next-hop in Opencontrail and traffic will be loadbalanced directly from the source pod.

+## 4.4 Haproxy Loadbalancer for K8s ingress
+K8s ingress is represented as a haproxy loadbalancer in contrail.
+For more information please refer k8s-ingress.md

-## 4.4 Security groups for K8s network policy
+## 4.5 Security groups for K8s network policy

 Network policies can be applied in a cluster configured in isolation mode, to define which pods can communicate with each other or with other endpoints.
 The cluster admin will create a Kubernetes API NetworkPolicy object.
 This is an ingress policy, it applies to a set of pods, and defines which set of pods is allowed access.
 Both source and destination pods are selected based on labels.
 The app developer and the cluster admin can add labels to pods, for instance “frontend” / “backend”,  and “development” / “test” / “production”.
 Full specification of the Network Policy can be found here: